florian-beetz/bachelor-thesis/thesis.md

 Nowadays, software libraries and platforms are commonly used to improve code reuse, increase productivity and consequently reduce cost [@Brito2018].
-While tackling technical debt is usually invisible to users, changes in dependencies often entail requiring adaptions in dependent code.
+While tackling technical debt is usually invisible to users, software engineers are often required to adapt dependent code, when dependencies change.
 Software libraries usually value compatibility with previous versions highly to not frighten off users with high effort to adapt to new versions.
 Additional technical debt is created by keeping on using outdated and unsupported versions of a library.
 Future development may be simplified, but migrating to newer versions does not add additional value to a product.
 However, not always is technical debt caused by making wrong choices in development originally, but simply by the passing of time, so that in retrospect a choice is not quite right [@Kruchten2012].